 She returned with her son to Australia in 2012 while he studied at Melbourne University.
 She qualified as a teacher aid and worked at St John’s College in Melbourne.
 She is currently studying for Certificate IV in Training and Assessment to help the elderly to use technology to stay in touch.
 She is also studying for a diploma in counselling.

 “The lessons are face to face.
-I go where I am needed.
-My next course will be in Clayton,” said Ms Ntaliani.
+I go where I am needed,” said Ms Ntaliani.

 A Swinburne University of Technology social impact report has revealed that the Be Connected program has engaged over 880,000 Australians since 2016, more than double the originally envisaged number of 300,000 Australians.